swkeever/skies.dev/README.md

    tags:
      - Computer Science
      - Software Engineering
-   siteImage: index.png
-   socialImage: social.png
+   image: index.jpg
    ---
    ```

-3. Pick out a graphic for your article at
-   [unDraw.co](https://undraw.co/illustrations). 🔥 Set the color (in unDraw) to
-   `#4299E1`.
-Download as SVG and PNG and save as `index.svg` and `social.png`
-   respectively.
-4. Go to this [site](https://svgtopng.com/) to convert `index.svg` to a PNG with
-   a transparent background.
-Save as `index.png`.
+3. Go to [Unsplash](https://unsplash.com/) and pick an image with **landscape
+   orientation**.
+Name the image `index.jpg`.
-5. Write your article!
-When you're done, submit a pull request so we can push
+4. Write your article!
+When you're done, submit a pull request so I can push
    your article to the site. ✌️

 ### 😱 Issues